RainbowMiner/RainbowMiner/README.md

 <details><summary>Ethermine</summary> https://ethermine.org/ no auto-exchange, a seperate wallet address is needed for each coin (ETH, ETC, ZEC) you want to mine, set in pools configuration or edit pools.config.txt - do not use together with pool Nanopool</details>
 <details><summary>FairPool</summary> https://fairpool.xyz/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>GosCx</summary> https://gos.cx/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>
+<details><summary>Grinmint</summary> https://grinmint.com/ GRIN/Cuckaroo29-pool, pays in GRIN, set your GRIN-eMail-address as wallet and enter your Grinmint password in pools configuration or edit pools.config.txt</details>
 <details><summary>HashRefinery</summary> https://pool.hashrefinery.com auto-exchange and payout in BTC</details>
 <details><summary>Icemining</summary> https://icemining.ca/ no auto-exchange, very good BCD (BitcoinDiamond) performance, a seperate wallet address is needed for each coin you want to mine, set in pools configuration or edit pools.config.txt</details>
 <details><summary>MinerMore</summary> https://minermore.com/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine, set in pools configuration or edit pools.config.txt</details>